 Primary Indicators that an amendment does not discourage urban sprawl Staff Assessment Sprawl Indicated?
 Fails to provide a clear separation between rural and urban uses.
 The amendment will not fail to provide a clear separation between rural and urban uses as the Enclave would be required to provide a clear separation between the Rural/Exurban Tier uses, at an absolute minimum this would be at least 200 feet (where previously 100 feet was the minimum).
 Increased separation is mandated through other specific policy requirements and is intended to further new urbanism concepts such as clustering.
-Criteria Related to Public Facilities Fails to maximize use of existing public facilities and services.
-Fails to maximize use of future public facilities and services. has been distributed to the County service Allows for land use patterns or timing which disproportionately increase the cost in time, money and energy, of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.
+Criteria Related to Public Facilities · · · · · · · · · · · · · · · · · · · Fails to maximize use of existing public facilities and services.
+Fails to maximize use of future public facilities and services.
+Information regarding the proposed amendment has been distributed to the County service departments for review and there are adequate public facilities and services available to support the amendment.
+Allows for land use patterns or timing which disproportionately increase the cost in time, money and energy, of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.
 Adequate services can be provided to this site, according to the service providers.
 Also, the subject site is currently surrounded by existing residential communities which receive services.
-Furthermore, the Enclave would begin to No Overall Assessment: As demonstrated above, the proposed amendment does not meet any of the indicators of urban sprawl, and would not contribute to urban sprawl in the County.
+Furthermore, the Enclave would begin to No Overall Assessment: As demonstrated above, the proposed amendment does not meet any of th urban sprawl, and would not contribute to urban sprawl in the County.